 - Ultrafast two-hour, same-day, and next-day delivery

-- Simple, flat-rate pricing, regardless of weight, parcel size, etc. for nationwide deliveries, due to hyperlocal micro-fulfillment centers
+- Simple, flat-rate pricing, regardless of weight, parcel size, etc. for deliveries in Ohi metro areas, due to hyperlocal micro-fulfillment centers

-- Delivery without fuel surcharges (since last mile fuel consumption is very low)
+- Fewer fuel surcharges (since last mile fuel consumption is very low)

 - Competitive per-order pricing inclusive of pick & pack, last-mile delivery, and live ops/CX support/account management

 - Reduced packaging costs due to micro-fulfillment (i.e.: less travel distance)